 Our aim is to simplify Information Technology and Digital resources for black immigrant women and their families in Liverpool UK, to enable them to engage in issues concerning them.

-We offer a wide range of Digital Marketing, Social Media and branding training programmes.
-These are deep-dive consultancy sessions and bespoke Impact training for Women-led Non-Profit Organisations and Startups to set up your digital assets and make the difference that matters to your mission.
+We offer a wide range of Workshops on Digital Marketing, Social Media and branding, Money matters training programs, etc. These are deep-dive bespoke sessions and Impact training for Women-led Non-Profit Organisations and Startups to set up your digital assets and make the difference that matters to your mission.